zugaldia/scripts/README.md

 ## ln_plus.py

 Creates symbolic links in a simpler way.
-We use it in `Makefile`s, were sometimes we know the path relative to the `Makefile`, but not once we've moved to the target folder.
+We use it in a `Makefile`, were sometimes we know the path relative to the `Makefile`, but not once we've moved to the target folder.